Introduction:

 Before embarking on your journey, it’s crucial to check official government travel advisories for up-to-date safety information.

-Expert Tip: Always refer to the travel advisories issued by your home country’s foreign ministry before and during your trip.
+Always refer to the travel advisories issued by your home country’s foreign ministry before and during your trip.
 These provide crucial insight into any potential risks or restrictions.

 Reliable Resources: